WrightDanG/FromVin/README.md

 - Addition of select form assistance using [GeeksforGeeks](https://www.geeksforgeeks.org/choicefield-django-forms/)
 - Assistance with getting a sample of Django data [Stackoverflow - lukeaus](https://stackoverflow.com/questions/22816704/django-get-a-random-object)
 - Guide for addition of a blog to the site [DjangoCentral](https://djangocentral.com/building-a-blog-application-with-django/)
+- Workaround for images that do not fall under the main static images found at [StackOverflow - prariedogg](https://stackoverflow.com/questions/433162/can-i-access-constants-in-settings-py-from-templates-in-django)
+- Assistance with ideas for tasting notes from [Virgin Wines](https://www.virginwines.co.uk/hub/wine-guide/wine-basics/how-to-taste-wine/)